orsinium-labs/ghstars/README.md

 There are a few more commands to analyze the fetched data:

 1. `ghstars top-authors`: show most popular projects authored by your stargazers.
+1. `ghstars top-followed`: show stargazers with the most followers.